06chaynes/http-cache/docs/src/development/supporting-a-backend-cache-manager.md

 ## How to implement a custom backend cache manager

 This guide shows examples of implementing both traditional and streaming cache managers.
-We'll use the [`CACacheManager`](https://github.com/06chaynes/http-cache/blob/main/http-cache/src/managers/cacache.rs) as an example of implementing the `CacheManager` trait for traditional disk-based caching, and the [`FileCacheManager`](https://github.com/06chaynes/http-cache/blob/main/http-cache/src/managers/streaming_cache.rs) as an example of implementing the `StreamingCacheManager` trait for true streaming support that stores response metadata and body content separately to enable memory-efficient handling of large responses.
+We'll use the [`CACacheManager`](https://github.com/06chaynes/http-cache/blob/main/http-cache/src/managers/cacache.rs) as an example of implementing the `CacheManager` trait for traditional disk-based caching, and the [`StreamingManager`](https://github.com/06chaynes/http-cache/blob/main/http-cache/src/managers/streaming_cache.rs) as an example of implementing the `StreamingManager` trait for streaming support that stores response metadata and body content separately to enable memory-efficient handling of large responses.
 There are several ways to accomplish this, so feel free to experiment!

 ### Part One: The base structs